 These four strategies may not give you all the patience you want to have as a dad, but they’ll at least give you the patience you need at the moment.
 Now start counting.

-Sound off: What is the hardest part about being patient?
+Sound off: Do you know how to be more patient with kids?
+What is the hardest part about being patient?

 Huddle Up Question